REASONED RESPONSES

 -

-How does using wrong-sex pronouns compromise sense perceptions, especially of children?
+How does using wrong-sex pronouns compromise sense perceptions, especially of young children?

 -